josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 **Landless Secessionists Rebellions (<50% cultural population - Society of Pops):**
 - When the Rebellion breaks out, it has no territory (only pops)
-- When the Rebellion wins independence, it becomes an **INDEPENDENT** Country, NOT a Vassal of the culturally dominant Country
+- When the Rebellion wins independence, it has **TWO INCONSISTENT OUTCOMES:**
+  1. **Becomes an INDEPENDENT Country**, NOT a Vassal of the culturally dominant Country
+  2. **Becomes a landless Secessionists Vassal** with no territory (only 1 unit of cavalry with 5 people) - effectively useless
-- The culturally dominant Country gains **NOTHING** for fighting the War (or minimal War Reparations at 100% Warscore)
+- The culturally dominant Country gains **ALMOST NOTHING** for fighting the War - only minimal War Reparations (314.82 to 350.72 ducats) even at 100% Warscore
 - The AI culturally dominant Country may not take any land even at 100% Warscore, only accepting War Reparations
+- **CRITICAL:** The entire secessionist concept falls apart for landless rebels - culturally dominant Countries fight major Wars between major powers (e.g., France vs Castile) for essentially nothing

 **VERIFIED EXAMPLES:**